 When will I get confirmation about which hall I’m at?

-We aim to send you an offer approximately 3 weeks after you apply.
+We will start to send offers on Thursday 23 May.
 Any students who apply after 21 August will receive their offer after 24 hours and will have 48 hours to accept it.

 Will I be contacted by all the halls I have selected or do I receive 1 offer?